jolivain/trusted-firmware-a/docs/cmake/manual/variable/common/arch-features/TFA_DISABLE_MTPMU.rst

 .. variable:: TFA_DISABLE_MTPMU

-This option disables the FEAT_MTPMU feature introduced with Armv8.6-A.
+Disables the FEAT_MTPMU feature introduced with Armv8.6-A.

 --------------